Republicans criticize Montana governor for flying pride flag

 HELENA, Mont.
-(AP) — Montana’s House speaker and other Republican lawmakers are criticizing Democratic Gov. Steve Bullock for flying the gay pride rainbow flag instead of the state flag over the weekend.
+(AP) — Montana’s Republican legislative leaders are criticizing Democratic Gov. Steve Bullock for flying the gay pride rainbow flag instead of the state flag over the weekend.

-Speaker Greg Hertz wrote in a Facebook post the flag poles outside the Capitol should not be used as political speech.
-Republican Reps.
-Steve Gunderson and Derek Skees expressed similar sentiments.
+House Speaker Greg Hertz and Senate President Scott Sales accused Bullock Monday of disrespecting the state flag that flies over the Capitol in Helena in an attempt to stand out in his long-shot presidential campaign.

 The Great Falls Tribune reports Bullock requested the flag to fly on behalf of the LGBTQ community and Saturday’s Big Sky Pride parade in Helena.